Edexcel Physics Waves Revision Notes

 Key Concepts

-• 1Waves can be transverse or longitudinal.
+- 1Waves can be classified as longitudinal or transverse.

 Simple Explanation